“One of the 50 most influential horsemen of the Twentieth Century …”

 In addition to his eventing career, Denny has been involved in numerous other horse sports during his 56 years of competing.
 He rode in his first one hundred mile trail ride at GMHA in 1956.
 Forty-eight years later, in 2004, Denny won a Tevis Cup buckle in endurance, for completing the 50th Anniversary of the Western States Trail Ride, the most famous and arduous 100 mile endurance race in the world.

-Denny is a 1963 graduate of Dartmouth College, and he and May have two sons, Rett and Jamie.
-In 1984, Denny was inducted into “Wearers of the Green”, the Dartmouth College Athletic Hall of Fame.
+Denny is a 1963 graduate of Dartmouth College, and he and his wife, May, have two sons, Rett and Jamie.

-Last year, Denny completed his first book, How Good Riders Get Good: Daily Choices That Lead to Success in Any Equestrian Sport, and achieved another dream that had been on his mind for more than twenty years.
+Denny recently completed his first book, How Good Riders Get Good: Daily Choices That Lead to Success in Any Equestrian Sport, and achieved another dream that had been on his mind for more than twenty years.